CosmWasm/cosmwasm/contracts/ibc-reflect-send/README.md

 This is the contract from the sending chain which corresponds to the [`ibc-reflect`](../ibc-reflect) "factory" contract on the receiving chain.

-The `ibc-reflect-send` contract has one admin and binds a port on `init`.
+The `ibc-reflect-send` contract has one admin and binds a port on `instantiate`.
 You can bind any number of channels to this contract, each one linked to a `ibc-reflect` contract on a remote chain.
 It does not accept any incoming packets over the channel, but rather sends packets (the opposite of `ibc-reflect`).